zvakanaka/LazyVim-starter/README.md

 > It is recommended to run `:LazyHealth` after installation.
 > This will load all plugins and check if everything is working correctly.

+I used to refer to [config notes](https://zvakanaka.github.io/#../mere-blog/posts/code/LazyVim.md) whenever setting up Neovim, but a starter started making more sense once I wanted a similar setup on multiple computers.